vivekjuneja/project-neev/docker_container_pipeline.md

 1. Use the Vagrant Mesos to set it up on Virtual Box : https://github.com/everpeace/vagrant-mesos

-2. Docker must be configured to run with insecure private docker registry
+2. Docker must be configured to run with insecure private docker registry (if not secured)

 	-Option 1 - Modify the Docker configuration to use the private docker registry